memgraph/docs/lab/style-script/reference-guide.md

 Take a look at the [GSS @NodeStyle directive properties](/docs/memgraph-lab/style-script/gss-nodestyle-directive) page to see all node styling possibilities.

 ### `@EdgeStyle`

-`@EdgeStyle` directive is used for defining style properties of a graph relationship.
-Most things work like `@NodeStyle` directive with one exception: the directive will bind the name `edge` to the relationship for which the directive is being evaluated (`@NodeStyle` binds the name `node`).
+The `@EdgeStyle` directive is used for defining the style properties of a graph relationship.
+Most things work like the `@NodeStyle` directive with one
+exception: the directive will bind the name `edge` to the relationship for which the directive is being evaluated (`@NodeStyle` binds the name `node`).

 Take a look at the [GSS @EdgeStyle directive properties](/docs/memgraph-lab/style-script/gss-edgestyle-directive) page to see all relationship styling possibilities.

-# Builtin functions
+# Built-in functions

-Graph Style Script has a large number of builtin functions that can help you with achieving the right style for your graph.
-Take a look at the [list of GSS builtin functions](/docs/memgraph-lab/style-script/gss-functions).
+Graph Style Script has a large number of built-in functions that can help you with achieving the right style for your graph.
+Take a look at the [list of GSS built-in functions](/docs/memgraph-lab/style-script/gss-functions).

 ## File Structure